ietf-wg-acme/acme/draft-ietf-acme-acme.md

   * "nonce" (defined in {{replay-protection}} below)
   * "url" (defined in {{request-url-integrity}} below)
   * Either "jwk" (JSON Web Key) or "kid" (Key ID) as specified below
-* The JWS Protected Header MUST NOT have a "typ" parameter

 An ACME server MUST implement the "ES256" signature algorithm {{!RFC7518}} and SHOULD implement the "EdDSA" signature algorithm using the "Ed25519" variant (indicated by "crv") {{!RFC8037}}.